Interested in learning how to make round placemats?

 Ok, the placemat is almost ready, I only need to quilt it.

 I am going to use my embroidery machine.
-There are many ways to quilt it – like free motion quilting, hand quilting.
+There are many ways to quilt it – like free motion quilting, and hand quilting.
 Just straight line quilting.

 I quilted the small circle only between big flowers and also in the center of each flower.
 For the small circle, I used variegated cotton thread (not embroidery thread).
 It looks great!

-For the big circle, I used pink cotton thread and I quilted only pink shapes, just stippling stitches.
+For the big circle, I used a pink cotton thread and I quilted only pink shapes, just stippling stitches.

 And the last step – binding the placemat.
 The binding strip size is 1.5 inches wide and 56 inches long.
 Again, fold the end of the bias strip (about 3/8 inch) and work your way all around the circle, securing the bias strip with pins or wonder clips.
 Be careful not to stretch the bias edge.
 When you come to the place where you started, overlap the ends.
 Don’t fold the second end, just place it on the folded end and pin.